datahub-project/datahub/docs/how/search-over-new-field.md

   }
 }
 ```
-As you can see in the above query template, corp user search is performed across multiple fields.
-We have now added `courses` to the array of fields.
+As you can see in the above query template, corp user search is performed across multiple fields, to which the field `courses` has been added.

 ## 7: Test your changes
 Make sure relevant docker containers are rebuilt before testing the changes.